 Math 131 is designed to introduce students in the College of Business to differential calculus and related business applications.

-Introductory Mathematical Analysis for Business, Economics, and the Life and Social Sciences, Haeussler & Paul, 11th ed.
+A customized version of the second half of: Introductory Mathematical Analysis for Business, Economics, and the Life and Social Sciences, Haeussler, Wood & Paul, 11th ed.